Lullabot/media_mpx/README.md

 later.
 Otherwise, queue processing will be suspended until the next cron or queue run.

+Note that there is not a corresponding Drush patch yet for it's `queue:run` command.
+If media thumbnails are processed with that command, do not use the above patch, or consider contributing a similar patch to Drush itself.

 ## Caching of mpx responses

 Unfortunately, mpx returns `Cache-control: no-cache` headers in every request.